Next Phase of Reopening — Journey Kids

 - Assign families to the Center Section first from left to right as you face the stage.
 Skip the first row initially and fill in from 2nd row to back row.
 Then fill the first row of center section.

-- Next assign families to the 1st row of the Right Section from aisle to the right side of the room
+- Next assign families to the front and near the aisle of the Right Section.

-- In similar fashion, alternate between Left and Right sections until room is full.
+- In similar fashion, alternate between Left and Right sections from the aisle to the outside edges until the room is full.

 - Seating chart layout draft: